Tunisia

 •[ normal ]

-Reissued after periodic review without changes.
-Exercise normal precautions in Lithuania.
-Read the country information page for additional information on travel to Lithuania.
-If you decide to travel to Lithuania: Enroll in the Smart Traveler Enrollment Program (STEP) to receive travel alerts and make it easier to locate you in an emergency.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in Anguilla.
+Read the country information page for additional information on travel to Anguilla.
+If you decide to travel to Anguilla: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Lithuania.
-Visit the CDC page for the latest Travel Health Information related to your travel.
+Review the Country Security Report for the Eastern Caribbean, which includes Anguilla.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel.

 |

-Reissued after periodic review without changes.
-Exercise increased caution in the Netherlands due to terrorism.
-Country Summary: Terrorists continue plotting possible attacks in the Netherlands.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
-Read the country information page for additional information on travel to the Netherlands.
-If you decide to travel to the Netherlands: Be aware of your surroundings.
-Stay alert in locations frequented by large crowds.
-Follow the instructions of local authorities including movement restrictions related to any ongoing police action.
-Monitor local media for breaking events and adjust your plans.
-Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in Antigua and Barbuda.
+Read the country information page for additional information on travel to Antigua and Barbuda.
+If you decide to travel to Antigua and Barbuda: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for the Netherlands.
-Visit the CDC page for the latest Travel Health Information related to your travel.
+Review the Country Security Report for the Eastern Caribbean, which includes Antigua and Barbuda.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel.

 |